lmanov1/WeatherForecast/README.md

-# Weather Forecast Application
+# Weather Watchdog Application

 This application allows you to monitor the weather conditions in your favorite locations all around the word.
 It uses the OpenWeatherMap API to retrieve and display the weather data.
-Application have two versions - one on streamlit platform available online And another - a python sript interacting via the user console.
+Application have two versions - one on streamlit platform (available online) and another - as a python sript interacting via the user console.
 Details below.

 ## Getting Started
-**Streamlit version**
+### Streamlit version

-There is a sidebar that allows you to navigate through the application.
+*There is a sidebar that allows you to navigate through the application*

-To start using the application, you will need to enter a city name ('**Enter city name**').
-Current weather at the location (if exists) will be displayed.
-You also have an option to configure your preferences with '**Settings**' option, such as the units to use when displaying temperatures (Celsius or Fahrenheit) , manage previously stored locations , update your current timezone and so on.
+First , you need to enter at least one city name (i.e. 'location') .
+You can do this by either choosing '**Enter city name**' option on the sidebar or via the 'manage stored locations' in '**Settings**' (see below).
+In both cases you can add multiple locations for continuous monitoring.
+Current weather at the locations will be displayed and stored persistently.

+You can configure your preferences with the sidebar's '**Settings**' option.
+Available options in this menu currently include:
+* Choosing temperature units to use (Celsius or Fahrenheit)
+* Managing your stored locations (add/remove)
+* Updating your local timezone.
+This allows streamlit to correctly display your local time 😊

-You can also monitor weather in all the previously stored locations ('**History**')
+You can monitor weather conditions in stored locations at any time by chossing '**History**' option from the sidebar.

-**Console Python version**
+### Console Python version

-To start using the application, you will need to enter a city name.
+To start using the application, you will be prompted to enter a city name on console.
 Current weather conditions at the destination are printed rigth away , and the location will be stored persistently as you preference for hte future use.
 Each time you start anew , you will be presented with current weather in all the previously stored locations , plus a prompt to enter ant other location - or quit.
 ## How It Works

 The application sends a GET request to the OpenWeatherMap API and receives a JSON response.
 This response is checked for errors.
 If there are no errors, the weather information is parsed from the JSON response and displayed to you.